GREENSBORO ATTORNEYS CHALLENGE BREATHALYZER AND FIELD SOBRIETY TESTS

 - Count the number of fingers raised by the officer

 - The hand pat test, which is done by extending both hands out in front, one hand with the palm up and the other with the palm down, then alternating the patting of each palm with eyes closed

 You can legally refuse any of these tests.
 Prosecutors likely will use your refusal against you in court, but there is no other penalty.

 However, once you are taken to the station, you must carefully consider the consequences if you choose to refuse to take the Intoxilyzer breath test.
 If you refuse that test, your driver’s license will automatically be suspended for one year under North Carolina law.
 You do, however, have the right to call a witness to the breath test, as long as he or she arrives within 30 minutes (timing of the test is critical for accuracy).
 Your best bet is to call a lawyer, even if you are a repeat DWI offender and you think you know the system.

-At The Clifford Division, we pursue every possible challenge in ensuring you receive fair treatment in the judicial system.
+At Clifford & Harris, PLLC, we pursue every possible challenge in ensuring you receive fair treatment in the judicial system.
 If you have been arrested for drunk driving, do not hesitate to contact us.
 We are at your side to the end, with the caliber of representation you deserve.
 Call our firm at 336-574-2788 or email us for a free consultation today.